Vaibhaav-Tiwari/optimgrad/README.md

 </div>

-OptimGrad is a lightweight, educational automatic differentiation engine built in pure Python with NumPy.
-It provides a PyTorch-like API for building and training neural networks, with a focus on clarity and learning.
-The engine implements reverse-mode automatic differentiation (backpropagation) and includes various utilities for deep learning.
+optimgrad is a lightweight, educational automatic differentiation engine built in pure Python with NumPy.
+It provides a PyTorch-like API for building and training neural networks, with a focus on mathematical correctness.
+The engine implement (backpropagation) and includes various utilities for deep learning.

 ## Features